maromcik/edumdns/edumdns/edumdns_server/README.md

 - Transmitting mDNS packets to requesting clients
 - Integrating with eBPF proxy for secure packet relaying
 - Storing captured packet data in the database
+- Performing commands on behalf of the web interface

 The server uses an actor-based architecture with message channels for coordination between components.

+---

 ## Environment Variables